MorganGellert/distributed_MIS/index.rst

   </embed>

 The number associated with each node is simply a random value between 0 and 1.
 Nodes that will be added to the Maximal Independent Set is marked red.
-It's neighbors are marked black just before being removed from the graph.
+Elements that are definitely not in the MIS are marked black.

 The Algorithm
 +++++++++++++